 Our behavioral health providers cannot make clinical assessments, discuss confidential patient matters, or make recommendations via email.
 If you wish to speak with one of our behavioral health providers, you may make an appointment at either of our outpatient clinics.
-Locations, hours and appointment phone numbers are located on our website.

 The University of Arizona Medical Center has the largest psychiatric inpatient service in Southern Arizona.
 That speaks to our commitment to helping you diagnose, treat and recover from debilitating mental and behavioral illnesses that affect you and your family.